Adobe Lightroom Vs Photoshop is a long-standing debate in the photographic world. One of the biggest philosophical questions to date.

-From there, the library houses all of my images.
-Here, I fully utilise smart folders, which work on keywords and flags.
+From there, the library houses my images.
+I use smart folders, which work on keywords and flags.
 An easy way to cull my images.

 Going through hundreds of images is a breeze.
 Auto-advance with the addition of numbered keys allows me to flag and star the best images.

-These are easily found and then processed in the develop module.
+These are easy to find and then processed in the develop module.
 I can apply presets and convert to black and white before exporting to a previously used folder.

 Photoshop for me is useful for eliminating blemishes and increasing sharpness.
 I also use it for resizing many images through actions.